-- (i) lifts of any variety (including Un-sustained Group Lifts) - (ii) vaults - (iii) stopping (exceeding five (5) seconds) on more than one (1) occasion within the free program (not counting the opening and closing movements, which must not exceed ten (10) seconds each). - (iv) separating longer than necessary before resuming skating together as a unit.
+- (i) lifts of any variety (including Un-sustained Group Lifts) - (ii) vaults - (iii) stopping (exceeding 5 seconds) on more than one occasion within the free program (not counting the opening and closing movements, which must not exceed 10 seconds each). - (iv) separating longer than necessary before resuming skating together as a unit.

-- (i) stopping (exceeding five (5) seconds) on more than two (2) different occasions within the free program (not counting the opening and closing movements which must not exceed ten (10) seconds each. - (ii) separating longer than necessary before resuming skating together as a unit.
+- stopping (exceeding 5 seconds) on more than two different occasions within the free program (not counting the opening and closing movements which must not exceed 10 seconds each. - (ii) separating longer than necessary before resuming skating together as a unit.

-Rule 993 Announcement of requirements for Short Program and Free Skating
+Announcement of requirements for Short Program and Free Skating

-- 1. For International Competitions, the lists of Elements will be announced annually by the Synchronized Skating Technical Committee in an ISU Communication not later than June 1st, to become effective on July 1st of the same year following the announcement. - 2. a) The specific requirements for the Short Program and Free Skating will be decided annually by the Synchronized Skating Technical Committee and announced in an ISU Communication; - b) The specific requirements announced for the Short Program and Free Skating must be used at all ISU Championships and respective International Competitions during the year, from July 1st to June 30th, for which they are announced. - 3.
+For International Competitions, the lists of Elements will be announced annually by the Synchronized Skating Technical Committee in an ISU Communication not later than June 1st, to

+- become effective on July 1st of the same year following the announcement. - 2. a) The specific requirements for the Short Program and Free Skating will be decided annually by the Synchronized Skating Technical Committee and announced in an ISU Communication; - b) The specific requirements announced for the Short Program and Free Skating must be used at all ISU Championships and respective International Competitions during the year, from July 1st to June 30th, for which they are announced. - 3.
 All Communications concerning technical requirements must be published before June 1st except for pending decisions as a result of a Congress, clarifications and additional examples which may be published as needed.